pattonsgirl/Fall2021-CEG2350/Labs/Lab07/README.md

    - [https://linoxide.com/linux-inode/](https://linoxide.com/linux-inode/)

 ## Part 2 - Unused resources

+For each step below, write the answer to the question / prompt and how you found / configured the answer (commands used).

-- **Useful Commands: **
+- **Useful Commands: `df`, `gdisk`, `mkfs`, `mount`, `strings`**

 1. What drive letter and partition number are mounted and where are they mounted to?
 2. Is there another drive listed in `/dev/`?
-3. Make a partition table on this drive.
-4. Make a partition on this drive
+3. For the `gdisk` GPT partition table manipulator, find out what the following main menu options do:
+   - `p`
+   - `o`
+   - `n`
+   - `i`
+   - `w`
+4. Open the unused drive with `gdisk`.
+Using the main menu, configure the disk to use the GPT partition table type, have at least 1 partition, and have that partition use the Linux filesystem type.
+Save your changes to the disk.
-5. Make a filesystem on the partition
+5. Make an ext4 filesystem on the new partition
+6. Make a folder in `/mnt/` called `expanse`
-6. Mount the partition to a folder in your home directory
+7. Mount the partition to `expanse`
-7. Make yourself the owner of the folder and all files in it
-8. Create some files (with and without text) and directories
+8. Create some files (with and without text) and directories in the folder where your partition is mounted
-9. Unmount the partition
-10. Can you still access the files and folders?
-11. Mount the partition again, then delete a file (preferably one with text in it)
-12. Unmount the partition and run `strings` on the partition.
-Does your file content still exist?
+9. Run `strings` on the partition - read through the output and determine what `strings` is outputting
+   - Like other commands we have played with, `strings` has more capabilities.
+We are going to use it to show you something interesting about data...
+10. Delete a file that you created on the partition.
+Run `strings` on the partition again - read through the output and see if anything surprises you - what's up?
+   - This is a neat trick that starts getting towards digital forensics.
+You can assume most people trust that when they hit delete, stuff got deleted.
+But the contents may still exist on the disk until they are overwritten...
-13. What does this mean about deleting files?
-Do some internet digging and see if there is a way to truly delete data on a disk (using the command line - no powertools)
+11. [Read through this article](https://www.howtogeek.com/425232/how-to-securely-delete-files-on-linux/) and determine a way to truly delete a file.
+Write a shot report of steps and proof that the file is no longer readable on the disk.
+12. Umount the partition.
+Can you still interact with the files and folders?

 ## Extra Credit - take a fstab at this